ColinFendrick/node-notes/notes.md

 V8 is a javascript engine written in C++.
 It can bind javascript code to C++ functions to work Javascript code into a C++ function.
+This allows print, load, etc JS keyword functions to run in the console through C++.